Spanish frigate Gerona: Chincha Islands War

 At 20:00, the steamer appeared to be getting underway, and Gerona set off in pursuit.
 The steamer took a suspicious route, first keeping as close as possible to the northwest coast of Madeira as far as Ponta do Tristão, where she steered northward toward the open sea.
 In the ensuing action of 22 August 1866, the steamer was faster than Gerona, but Ruiz de la Escalera ordered Gerona′s chief engineer, an Englishman who was on board because her two steam engines were under warranty, to push her engines to their maximum.
 When the chief engineer replied that he could not do the impossible, the commanding officer replaced him with the second engineer, who forced the engines to their limits.
-This allowed Gerona to get close enough to fire warning shots; at 20:30, at a distance of more than 4 nmi from the coast, Gerona fired a blank at the steamer.
-The steamer maitained her course and speed, so Gerona fired four more warning shots, and the steamer stopped.
+This allowed Gerona to get close enough to fire warning shots.
+At 20:30, at a distance of more than 4 nmi from the coast, Gerona fired a blank at the steamer.
+The steamer maintained her course and speed, so Gerona fired four more warning shots, and the steamer stopped.

 Gerona sent a boarding party to the steamer in two of her boats and determined that she was Tornado, registered in the United Kingdom, flying the British flag, with a British captain named John MacPherson, and with no Chileans aboard.
 Tornado was unarmed, although the great amount of coal she had aboard made it impossible for the boarding party to ascertain what, if any, munitions were aboard.
 MacPherson was brought aboard Gerona, where he displayed an insolent attitude and answered questions in an insulting way, prompting Ruiz de la Escalera to upbraid him.
 Returning MacPherson to Tornado, Gerona took Tornado as a prize and brought her 55-man crew aboard Gerona.
 A prize crew of 57 men from Gerona took Tornado to Cádiz.
 Tornado later entered service with the Spanish Navy under the same name.

 Gerona searched for Cyclone without success before returning to Cádiz.
 MacPherson and his crew were placed in chains and treated with great severity both aboard Gerona and after their disembarkation at Cádiz.
 During subsequent negotiations between the British and Spanish governments, British representatives expressed the opinion that the Spanish government had no right to treat the crew as prisoners of war, much less place them in chains.